Tom Watson (golfer): Champions Tour

 During his senior career, Watson is probably best known for his performance at the 2009 Open Championship.
 In the first round of the event, held at Turnberry, Watson shot a 5-under 65, one stroke behind the leader Miguel Ángel Jiménez.
 In the second round, he tied for the lead after making a huge putt on the 18th green.
 His score for the round was 70, 38 out and 32 back.
 This made Watson – at 59 years of age – the oldest man to have the lead after any round of a major.
 In addition, with a relatively low-scoring third round, one-over-par 71, he kept the lead outright by one shot, so also became the oldest player to lead a major going into the last round.
 He acknowledged after that 3rd round he was thinking of Bruce Edwards as he walked the 18th fairway.
 Watson finished regulation 72-hole play in the Open tied for the lead with Stewart Cink, with a cumulative score of −2.
-He needed a par on the 72nd hole to capture a sixth career Open Championship title, but his second shot on the 72nd hole went over the green.
+He needed a par on the 72nd hole to capture a sixth career Open Championship title, but his second shot, who Watson mentioned as 'I like it' when he hit it, landed on a hard spot near the front of the green, on the 72nd hole and went over the green.
 Then, from several yards behind the 18th green, Watson first putted up the slope and past the hole, then missed a second 8-foot putt by about 6 inches to the right of the cup.
 His bogey led to a four-hole aggregate playoff with Cink, running through the 5th, 6th, 17th, and 18th holes.
 With several errant shots not typical of the previous 72 holes, he lost the playoff by six strokes.
 In an interview in 2012, Watson admitted that he was "distraught" at coming so close to becoming the oldest Major winner at the age of 59 and said that the experience in the 2009 Open Championship "tore his guts out".
 Watson said of his approach shot to the green at the 72nd hole, when he needed a par to win the Open: "I was going right at the flag but with the uncertainty of links golf, maybe a gust of wind took it a bit further than it was supposed to.
 I felt extreme disappointment that night but the one good thing that came of that was the response of people around the world."